-Three years ago I was right where you are right now – alone, confused and eager to do something for the animals.
+Four years ago I was right where you are right now – alone, confused and eager to do something for my fellow animals.
 But I had no idea how will I do it, I just knew I wanted to become a vegan and be as compassionate as I can be.

-The advice that I give to everyone, and that I have repeated on my website in the past, is to educate themselves.
+The advice that I give to everyone, and that I have repeated on my website in the past, is to educate yourself.
 The most important thing you can do for your own sake is to learn as much as you can about the vegan lifestyle and how to live it.
 I have seen so many people break after a while and go back to eating animals, all because they weren’t able to sustain a healthy vegan lifestyle that was promised to them.

 The other tip that I recommend is to find a mentor or someone from a vegan community that is willing to guide you through the first few weeks of going vegan.
 It is incredibly important to have someone who has experienced what you are going through right now, so I encourage you to contact anyone that you have knowledge of being vegan.

-I know that some may not agree with me, as even I can be very demanding of new vegans to change their lifestyle right away, but I have learned that you can help more animals by transitioning to a vegan lifestyle if you take four months to adjust and educate about everything, while going vegan through night is usually – a) impossible for the majority and b) puts a lot of pressure on your shoulders that you are not guaranteed to hold.
+I know that some may not agree with me, as even I can be very demanding of new vegans to change their lifestyle right away, but I have learned that you can help more animals by transitioning to a vegan lifestyle if you take four months to adjust and educate about everything, while going vegan through night is usually, a) impossible for the majority and b) puts a lot of pressure on your shoulders that you are not guaranteed to hold.

 I for one lost my best friend who stopped talking to me once I became a vegan, we have been on the rocks for years, but veganism has been the final straw, so I had to deal with being alone and then depression kicked in, just when I thought I was over it.
 It was quite stressful; therefore I don’t want you to make the same mistake of losing your hope.

-I truly hope you have been able to find something that will benefit you in your transition to a vegan lifestyle, because I truly do believe that anyone can be vegan and it doesn’t have to be hard.
+I truly hope you have been able to find something that will benefit you in your transition to a vegan lifestyle because I really do believe that anyone can be vegan and it doesn’t have to be hard.
 Every change takes time and if you have people who support you (like me) and cheer for you (like me), you are more likely to successfully start a new chapter in your book of life.